Romans Chapter 8

 7. But in all these things, we are more than conquerors through the One who ^loved us.

-8. For I am *convinced that neither death, nor life, nor angels, nor rulers, nor things which have been present, nor things to come, nor powers,
+8. For I am *convinced that neither death, nor life, nor angels, nor rulers, nor things *present, nor things about to come, nor powers,

 9. nor height, nor depth, nor any other created thing will be able to separate us from the ^love of God in Jesus the Anointed, our Lord.